 COMPENSATION FOR INJURY – MEDICAL BILLS, WAGE LOSS, MORE

-Our lawyers are often asked if someone injured can sue the person that injured them and if it’s worth it.
+Our lawyers are often asked if someone injured can sue the person that injured them, and if it’s worth it.
 The answer, of course, is that it depends on the situation.
 Sometimes, just because you can sue doesn’t mean that you should.
-However, if you are seriously injured and will have significant medical bills and time off from work, it may be smart to at least look into the question.
+However, if you are seriously injured and will have significant medical bills and lost from work, it may be smart to at least look into the question.